vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     git log --graph --decorate --oneline
     ```

-    You can also set a git `lol` alias for this command as follows:
+    You can also set a Git `lol` alias for this command as follows:

     ```bash
     git config alias.lol "log --graph --decorate --oneline"
     ```

-### Git Ignored files
+### Git ignored files

 1. Take a look at the `.gitignore` file: